FEMUR ANATOMY

 • Function

-• Houses attachment points for the cruciate ligaments, essential for knee stability
+• Houses attachment points for your cruciate ligaments, essential for your knee stability

 Intercondylar Line